Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes

-Persistent homology is a tool that tracks homological features, such as connected components (degree-0), loops (degree-1), voids (degree-2), etc., of data at different resolutions \citep{wasserman_2018}.
-As an example of persistent homology, consider a point cloud $X = \{x_1,\ldots,x_N\}$, with each $x_i\in \mathbb{R}^d$.
-A ball of radius $t$ can be drawn around each of the points, $B_{x_i}(t)$, and the union of the balls, $\cup_{i=1}^N B_{x_i}(t)$, can be used to compute the homology.
-In practice, homology is computed from a simplicial complex, where the points in the point cloud are viewed as nodes in a graph and edges are drawn between them based on how the balls intersect.
-Two common simplicial complexes based on the balls are the \v{C}ech complex and Vietoris-Rips complex.
-The \v{C}ech complex consists of $k$-simplices whose nodes have $k+1$ many balls with a non-empty intersection.
-The Vietoris-Rips complex is easier to compute and consists of $k$-simplices whose nodes have $k+1$ many balls with a non-empty pairwise intersection.
-At each fixed radius $t$, the homology of the simplicial complexes is a snapshot of the features of the point cloud.
-However, considering all radii, $t>0$, provides a multi-resolution view of the features of the data where features are born and die at different values of $t$.
-Persistent homology tracks the features with birth-death pairs, $(b_j,d_j)$, the times at which the $j$\textsuperscript{th} feature was born and its corresponding death time.
-A persistence diagram is thus a multiset consisting of these points and represents a multi-resolution summary of the homology of data.
-For more general treatments of persistent homology and persistence diagrams, we refer the reader to \cite{edelsbrunner_2002} and \cite{zomorodian_2005}.
+For a point cloud $X = \{x_1,\ldots,x_N\}$ in $\mathbb R^d$, equipped with the standard Euclidean norm, generated from a distribution with support on a lower-dimensional manifold $M$, persistence homology is a tool that tracks homological features, such as connected components (degree-0), loops (degree-1), voids (degree-2), etc., of the point cloud at different resolutions \citep{edelsbrunner_2002}.
+Homology is computed using geometric filtered complexes constructed from the union of balls $\cup_{i=1}^N B_{x_i}(t)$ around each point, each with the same radius $t>0$.
+The \v{C}ech complex, $\text{\v{C}ech}(X,t)$, consists of $k$-simplices whose nodes have $k+1$ many balls with a non-empty intersection.
+In contrast, the Vietoris-Rips complex, or just Rips complex, $\text{Rips}(X,t)$, is easier to compute and consists of $k$-simplices whose nodes have $k+1$ many balls with a non-empty pairwise intersection.
+At each fixed radius $t$, the homology of the simplicial complex is a snapshot of the features of the point cloud.
+Considering all radii, $t>0$, provides a multi-resolution view of the features of the point cloud where features are born and die at different values of $t$.
+Persistence homology tracks the features with a persistence diagram, a function from a countable set to $\{(x,y) \in \mathbb R^2| x<y \}$, consisting of birth-death pairs, $(b_j,d_j)$, the times at which the $j$\textsuperscript{th} feature was born and its corresponding death time.
+A persistence diagram is thus a multiset consisting of these points and represents a multi-resolution summary of the homology of the point cloud; see \cite{edelsbrunner_2002} for more general treatments of persistence homology and persistence diagrams.

-Persistence landscapes are functional representations of persistent homology computed from persistence diagrams \citep{bubenik_2015}.
-For data $X = \{x_1,\ldots,x_N\}$, let $\mathcal{D}^p(X)$ denote its degree-$p$ persistence diagram consisting of $m$ birth-death pairs $\{(b_j,d_j)\}_{j = 1}^m$.
-The basic unit of persistence landscapes are triangular functions based on points in a persistence diagram,